totalspectrum/spin2cpp/doc/spin.md

 `CASE_FAST` is just like `CASE`, except that each of the case items must be a constant expression.
 It is guaranteed to compile to a jump table (regular `CASE` may sometimes compile to a sequence of `IF`/`ELSE IF`).

+### coginit/cognew

+The `coginit` (and `cognew`) functions in Fastspin can start functions from other objects than the current.
+(In "regular" Spin only functions from the same object may be started this way.)

 ### Conditional expressions

 IF...THEN...ELSE expressions; you can use IF/THEN/ELSE in an expression, like: